École nationale supérieure d'ingénieurs de constructions aéronautiques: Mechanical engineering

 This common core is complemented, within the scope the third-year optional modules, by courses given at ENSICA for the Mechanical Engineering advanced studies degree and more specialised courses related to aeronautics and space.

-The Mechanical Engineering Department also coordinates the school's space activities: this specific space training corresponds to around 250 hours and development is oriented both towards ultralight systems and manned flight engineering.
+The Mechanical Engineering Department also coordinates the school's space activities: this specific space training corresponds to around 250 hours and development is oriented both towards ultralight systems and crewed flight engineering.

 Fluid Dynamics

 The courses given by the Fluid Mechanics Department concern the thermodynamics of irreversible processes and continuum mechanics.
 The courses in these two disciplines are given in the first year and are completed by a basic fluid mechanics course (general equations of the movement of a Newtonian fluid and inviscid fluid movements).
 In the second year, the studies concern the flow of incompressible viscous fluids and compressible inviscid fluids dealing with the boundary layer, shock wave and turbulence phenomena with complements in unsteady fluid hypersonic and mechanical phenomena.

 From these theoretical bases, aeronautical applications are introduced in the second year.
 They mainly concern:

 external aerodynamics plus flight mechanics and handling qualities.